newdoug/mlc/README.txt

 **** Local system time?
 Remote time probably doesn't really matter.
 ***** If so, maybe try data generation/encryption runs on machines where we spoof the time.

-* Generate or obtain lots of plaintext data of different varietes.
+* Generate or obtain lots of plaintext data of different varieties.
 ** Random binary
 ** Random ASCII
 ** Sparse random ASCII